-In the current hiring environment, there’s risk that your star employees could be wooed away by other firms in need of highly skilled accounting and finance professionals — and willing to compete fiercely for them.
+In the current hiring environment, there’s risk that your star employees could be wooed away by other firms seeking skilled talent for their finance and accounting teams — and willing to compete fiercely for these in-demand professionals.

 1. Re-recruit your best workers

-Talk with employees about what might enhance their job satisfaction, and remind them of the unique benefits that your company provides.
+Talk with your employees one-to-one about what might enhance their job satisfaction, and remind them of your company’s unique benefits.
 Emphasize what your firm has to offer, whether it’s a great corporate culture, solid financial standing or strong industry reputation.

-Try to have these discussions on a regular basis.
-Also, be prepared to listen to your workers’ needs and concerns, and to act on any requests that you consider reasonable.
+Try to have these discussions on a regular basis, including with your remote team members.
+Also, be prepared to listen to your workers’ needs and concerns and to act swiftly on any requests that you consider reasonable.

 3. Help employees understand how their work makes an impact